apache/trafficcontrol/docs/source/development/traffic_portal.rst

 	* `Grunt CLI 1.2.0 or above <https://github.com/gruntjs/grunt-cli>`_
 	* Access to a working instance of Traffic Ops

+.. note:: The Traffic Portal consumes the Traffic Ops API.
+By default, Traffic Portal assumes Traffic Ops is running on https://localhost:8444.
+Temporarily modify traffic_portal/conf/config.js if you need to change the location of Traffic Ops.

 Traffic Portal Project Tree Overview
 =====================================
 	* **traffic_control/traffic_portal/app/src** - contains HTML, JavaScript and Sass source files.